How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • Trouble concentrating

-Over time, anxiety can begin to shrink your life.
-You may avoid social situations, procrastinate important tasks, or constantly seek reassurance in an attempt to reduce uncertainty.
+Over time, anxiety can begin to shrink your world.
+You may avoid social situations, put off important tasks, or seek reassurance repeatedly -- all in an attempt to control fear or reduce uncertainty.
+While avoidance offers short-term relief, it typically reinforces, and increases, anxiety over time.

 How CBT Helps with Anxiety

-CBT helps individuals understand the patterns that maintain anxiety and teaches practical tools to interrupt those cycles.
+CBT helps individuals understand the patterns that maintain anxiety and teaches practical tools to break those cycles.

 Identifying Anxious Thought Patterns

-Many people with anxiety experience automatic thoughts such as:
+Many people with anxiety experience automatic thoughts like:

 • "Something bad is going to happen."